Pressio/SHAW/docs/src/index.rst

    These are 1D models because they only depend on the radial distance.
    The modularity of the code allows one to easily add new models

-*  If you want to simulate the wave dynamics in another planet/axisymmetric body, all you have to do is to create a mesh suitable for that planet, and a suitable material model
+*  Simulating the dynamics in another planet/axisymmetric body is relatively easy: you have to create a mesh suitable for that planet, and a suitable material model

 *  The code implements what we refer to as "rank-1" and "rank-2" formulations:

    *  *rank-1*:

-      * the discrete state and forcing term are stored as 1D arrays
+      * discrete state and forcing are stored as 1D arrays

-      * this is used to simulate the wave dynamics due to a *single forcing term*
+      * this is useful to simulate the wave dynamics due to a *single forcing term*

+      * :doc:`See the demo! <demo1>`

    *  *rank-2*:

-      * the discrete state and forcing term are stored using rank-2 tensors (i.e. matrices)
+      * discrete state and forcing are stored using rank-2 tensors (i.e. matrices)

       * this is useful to *simultaneously* solve the wave dynamics for *multiple forcing realizations* (e.g. multiple